Skip to content

 Scribe

-• Strong integrations with Notion, Confluence, SharePoint, ClickUp
+• Strong integrations with Notion, Confluence, SharePoint, and ClickUp

-• AI PII/PHI redaction at Enterprise level for healthcare and finance
+• AI PII/PHI redaction at Enterprise tier—valuable for healthcare and finance teams

 • Cannot document physical or real-world processes